Student Permit Options and Pricing

 Commuter Shuttle Areas

-If you plan to attend classes in the fall, spring and summer semesters, we recommend purchasing a year-long permit, which is valid between August 1, 2019, and July 31, 2020, to secure your preferred parking area for the entire academic year.
-The full value of the permit will be charged to your Banner account when the permit becomes active on August 1, 2019.
-This permit type is the best option to ensure that you have your selected parking area for the entire school year.
-If you end up not returning to campus for the spring or summer semester, you can return your permit online for a prorated refund.
+If you plan to attend classes in the fall and spring semesters, we recommend purchasing a Fall/Spring 2020-21 permit, which is valid between August 1, 2020, and May 31, 2021, to secure your preferred parking area for the fall and spring semesters.
+If you do not return to campus for the spring semester, you can return your permit online for a prorated refund.

 Commuter Parking Permits

-If you only plan to attend classes in the fall semester, then we recommend that you select a Fall 2019 permit, which is valid between August 1, 2019, and December 31, 2019.
-Your Banner account will be charged the amount associated with the parking permit you select for the Fall 2019 semester only.
-It’s important to note that your permit will not renew for the spring semester with this selection.
-If you return to campus for the Spring 2020 semester, you will need to pick a new permit from the parking areas available for the spring semester.
+If you only plan to attend classes for a single semester, then we recommend that you select a single semester permit.
+Your Owl Express account will be charged the amount associated with the parking permit you select for one semester only.
+It’s important to note that your permit will not renew.
+If you return to campus for the next semester, you will need to pick a new permit from the parking areas available for that semester once the permits are released each semester.

 The cost for Fall 2019 parking permits are as follows: